-The annual Lessons in Leadership series returns this Spring and features Fred Dust’s new book Making Conversation: Seven Essential Elements of Meaningful Communication.
-Each session in our 2021 Lessons in Leadership series will be facilitated by dynamic speakers and will draw from key themes in Dust’s book, engaging and inspiring attendees with strategies and tools to foster more meaningful conversations.
+The annual Lessons in Leadership series returns this Spring and features Adam Grant’s new book Think Again: The Power of Knowing What You Don’t Know.
+Each session in our 2022 Lessons in Leadership series will be led by a dynamic presenter and will include engaging break out room discussions and activities to help put Grant’s ideas into action.

 Active LGH Members Register Here: